10 Tips for Enjoyable Solo Traveling

 Threats do not only involve humans.
 Many times, it’s architectural and geographical too, such as sagging beams in an aged structure or muddy slopes.
 The savvy solo traveler detects these and immediately moves away

-Before I elaborate, let me say I’m aware many people dislike package tours because these can feel very regimental.
-For others, traveling with friends can likewise be restricting because it’s inevitably a constant situation of give-and-take.
-For both, the whole allure of solo traveling is the freedom to do whatever one wants, whenever one likes.
+Before I elaborate, let me say I’m aware many people dislike package tours because these can feel extremely regimental.
+For others, traveling with friends can likewise be as restricting because it’s inevitably a constant situation of give-and-take.
+In both cases, the whole allure of solo traveling is the freedom to do whatever one wants, whenever one pleases.
 There is no formal plan to adhere to, so to speak.
+The freedom is the draw.

 Here’s the truth.
 Traveling alone is not as free as it sounds simply because you are alone.
 There is no one to rely on, no one to shepherd you.
 Any mistake you make will magnify, often, outrageously.
 If you can’t put together a sensible itinerary or if you dislike the intense research involved, my advice is that you reconsider the merits of vacationing with others.
 Lastly, let me add that good planning starts with knowing yourself in and out.
 What’s the point of an itinerary when it’s too demanding for you physically and mentally?